Ceiling Panelling Cost

 Plaster Ceiling Panelling

 These ceiling panels are mostly chosen due to their aesthetic and can be made from either plaster or plasterboard.
-They are easy to install, lightweight, and can be cut very easily using just a knife and straight edge.
+They are easy to install, lightweight, and a lot of them can be cut very easily using just a knife and a straight edge.

 Depending on the brand, some plaster ceiling tiles are moisture-resistant and can provide soundproofing qualities.